epeters3/gospel-search/README.md

 poe build
 poe start:services
 # Then in another terminal:
-poe populate-es # not needed once the ES index is persistent open http://localhost:3000 # or `poe proxy` for serving prod
+poe populate-chroma # only needed if there's new data to index. open http://localhost:3000 # or `poe proxy` for serving prod
 ```